Vacuum solution within a metric-affine bumblebee gravity: Introduction

 \section{Introduction}

-The problem of a consistent implementation of Lorentz symmetry breaking (LSB) within the gravitational scenario differs crucially from the construction of Lorentz-breaking extensions for non-gravitational field theory models.
-Flat spacetimes admit Lorentz-breaking additive terms, such as Carroll-Field-Jackiw term \cite{CFJ}, aether time \cite{aether} and other terms (see f.e. \cite{ColKost}), and can fundamentally be constructed on the base of a constant vector (tensor) contracted to some functions of fields and its derivatives.
-On the other hand, in curved spacetimes, such features cannot be properly applied.
+The problem of a consistent implementation of Lorentz symmetry breaking (LSB) within the gravitational scenario differs crucially from the construction of Lorentz-breaking extensions for non-gravitational field theories.
+Flat spacetimes admit Lorentz--breaking additive terms, such as, Carroll--Field--Jackiw \cite{CFJ}, aether time \cite{aether} and other ones (see f.e. \cite{ColKost}), and they can fundamentally be constructed on the basis of a constant vector (tensor) contracted to some functions of fields and its derivatives.
+On the other hand, in curved spacetimes, such features cannot properly be applied.

-Indeed, constant tensors being well-defined in Minkowski spacetime through, for instance, the simple conditions like $\partial_{\mu}k_{\nu}=0$, cannot be introduced in an analogous manner in curved spacetimes.
-The term $\partial_{\mu}k_{\nu}=0$ is clearly noncovariant, and its natural covariant extension, namely, $\nabla_{\mu}k_{\nu}=0$, entails severe restrictions to spacetime geometries (so--called no--go constraints \cite{KosLi}).
+Indeed, constant tensors being well-defined in Minkowski spacetime, for instance, the simple conditions like $\partial_{\mu}k_{\nu}=0$ are not able to be introduced in an analogous manner in curved spacetimes.
+The term $\partial_{\mu}k_{\nu}=0$ is clearly noncovariant, and its natural covariant extension, namely, $\nabla_{\mu}k_{\nu}=0$, entails severe restrictions to the spacetime geometries (the so--called no--go constraints \cite{KosLi}).
 As a result, it turns out that the most natural way to incorporate (local) Lorentz violation into gravitational theories is based on the mechanism of spontaneous symmetry breaking.
 In this case, Lorentz/CPT violating (LV) coefficients (operators) arise as vacuum expectation values (VEV) of dynamical tensor fields, which are driven by nontrivial potentials.